yura505/robinbot/README.md

 ## Description

-Robinbot is a command-line swing trading bot using Node.js and Robinhood API.
+Robinbot is a command-line swing trading bot using Node.js and unofficial Robinhood API.
 It features:

 - Fully-automated [technical-analysis](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:introduction_to_technical_indicators_and_oscillators)-based trading approach
 - "Paper" trading mode, just suggesting what's to buy, sell, hold and which stops should be